adalal80/Gravity/_posts/2016-09-26-first-post.md

 ---
 layout: post
-title: this is the first blog post
+title: First Blog Post
 ---

 This is my first blog post.
-Today is September 26, 2016.
+I am a new student in the General Assembly's Data Science Immersive course in NYC.